 About the author – We like to close our stories with a sentence about the author.
 Please note whether you are ordained, the church of which you are a member, and whether you have a post related to your story (church pastor, committee leader, etc.).

-The Conference also seeks brief spiritual and theological reflections for inclusion in its "Focus on Faith" series online and in ConnTact.
+The Conference also seeks brief spiritual and theological reflections, which can be published in addition to the Spirited Wednesday series.
 We also have a small sermon library.

 Resources are writings that are less about "what's just happened" and more about "here's how to do this" are also welcome.
 Please contact the communications staff or Ruth Dudley Resource Center staff about your project.

 If you have photographs to accompany your story, we would love to see them and include them if possible.
-Please send them via email to the Conference media staff.
-Please make sure that the total file size of any one email is less than 10 MB (megabytes), as this is the limit on our (and most) email systems.
+Please send them via email as attachments to the Conference media staff.
+Please make sure that the total file size of any one email is less than 10 MB (megabytes), as this is the limit on many email systems.
 We prefer uncropped, unedited photos at the original resolution, as this best permits use in a variety of media.

 We can also accept photos delivered on CD.
 We can work with most graphic formats.

 Please accompany photos with text that identifies the subject(s).
-Please be sure you have the permission of people who are recognizable in any photo before sending it.
+Please be sure you have the permission of people who are recognizable in any photo, and of the photographer, before sending it.